-Nutella is a guilty pleasure, and one that does not make an appearance all that often at our house.
+Nutella is a guilty pleasure for us, and one that does not make an appearance that often at our home.
 To be honest, I do not think I have ever bought a container of it.
-Usually we enjoy it when I am taking care of MEM, or when we are wandering the streets of Paris.
+Usually I enjoy it when I am taking care of MEM, or when we are wandering the streets of Paris.
 Have you been to Paris when the crepe vendors are on the streets making crepes, and they smother the delicate crepe with Nutella?
 It is the perfect afternoon pick-me-up while jaunting around town, in and out of museums or shops.
 I love it so much!

 We have two very good friends who make Nutella.
 Megan stuffs her homemade Nutella between sheets of buttery pastry dough to create pop tarts.
 Danielle, surprises her friends with sweet little pots of Nutella during the holidays.
 Ever since, we first tasted their versions, I have talked about making it at home; but, never have.
 Until now.
 National Nutella Day, is today, and I could not think of a better recipe to make than homemade Nutella.
 This sweet treat would also be perfect for your Valentine!
 I know a few of ours will be getting it.

 After doing some research, I found that this sticky but delicious journey would be easy to make as well as pleasurable.
 Nutella was first created in the 1940s during a chocolate shortage.
 A pastry maker by the name of Pietro Ferrero stretched chocolate by thinning out his recipes with the addition of ground hazelnuts.
 It became Europe’s “peanut butter”.
 If, Nutella did not have such a high sugar content, the nutritional value would be very similar to peanut butter.
 The fat comes from the hazelnuts, which is healthier than that double cheese burger you have been eyeing.
 And making it at home gives you more control over what will actually be in your recipe.
 Think of this recipe as a healthy version of Nutella.